DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Related Work

 \subsection{Delta robots}

-Delta robots~\cite{Clavel1991ConceptionDR} have often been deployed for industrial pick-and-place tasks~\cite{abbdelta} due to their high speed, low inertia, and accurate kinematics.
-Because of these advantages, researchers have started using Delta robots for dexterous manipulations.
-An origami-inspired millimeter-scaled Delta~\cite{mcclintock2018millidelta} has shown the potential capability for micro-manipulation.
-On a larger scale, DeltaOne~\cite{deltaone} and DeltaZ~\cite{patil2022deltaz} were developed for educational purposes.
-A two-fingered six-DoF gripper with two Delta robots~\cite{mannam2021low} and a large array of 64 Deltas~\cite{patil2023linear} were introduced for dexterous manipulation.
-Extended from previous work, we adapt the modularized soft Delta robots as the fingers of dexterous hands.
-Instead of a specific hand design, we propose a hand framework that is configurable in terms of design, control, and synergies for different applications.
+Delta robots~\cite{Clavel1991ConceptionDR} have been deployed for industrial pick-and-place tasks~\cite{abbdelta} and explored in research~\cite{mcclintock2018millidelta, deltaone, patil2022deltaz} because of their high speed, low inertia, and accurate kinematics.
+With these advantages, researchers have started using Delta robots as fingers for dexterous manipulation.
+A two-fingered six-DoF gripper with two Delta robots~\cite{mannam2021low} and a large array of 64 Delta robots~\cite{patil2023linear} were introduced for dexterous and distributed manipulation.
+Similarly, we adapt the modularized soft Delta robots as fingers for dexterous hands.
+We further extend it to a hand design space and propose hand synergies to reduce cost and control complexity. ~\namespace are optimized for dexterous manipulation with simple control, rather than forceful grasps that can be achieved by tendon-driven mechanisms~\cite{ma2013modular}.